settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 **How It Works**:
 - LLM generates JSON Patch operations (RFC 6902 standard)
-- Output jsonDoc starts with a copy of the original content
+- Output jsondoc starts with a copy of the original content
 - Patches are applied incrementally during streaming
 - Only modified fields change, preserving the rest of the content